 While I stood on the sidelines taking photos, a man in his sixties started up a conversation with me.
 He told me about how active he and his wife had been in local political groups and organizations, fighting for issues like reproductive health rights and equal pay; he told me with a tear in his eye that she had succumbed to cancer the year before, so he was marching in her stead.
 I gave him a big hug.

-At another juncture in the march, I watched a circle of people holding hands surround two seemingly perplexed anti-abortion protestors holding while chanting "Love trumps hate!" over and over again, as if they were there to protect the anti-abortion protestors.
-And every time I tried to leave the march—to find a bathroom or get something to eat—I'd somehow end up back in the thick of the march.
+At another juncture in the march, I watched a circle of people holding hands surround two seemingly perplexed anti-abortion protestors holding pickets.
+Then the crowd started chanting "Love trumps hate!" over and over again, as if they were there to protect the anti-abortion protestors.
+And every time I tried to leave the march—to find a bathroom or get something to eat—I'd somehow end up back in the thick of it.
 That's just how big, sprawling, and all-consuming it was.
 If you were in D.C. that day, it was inescapable.

 The most reaffirming part of the experience was the opportunities for connection and conversation with other women across generations, races, religions, and sexual orientations.
-I had many conversations with women before the march, during it, and afterwards that make me hopeful for the hard work that's still ahead of us.
+It made me hopeful for the hard work that's still ahead of us.
 The message to Trump was clear: we're here and we're not going anywhere. #RESIST

 The slideshow below shares photos as well as some of the things marchers had to say (note: the quotes are paired with photos but do not always correspond to the person pictured).